 We’re walking hand-in-hand for a lovely stroll at sunset through the botanical gardens at the city’s largest park.
 Well, it could have been a lovely stroll, were it not for the bleary-eyed families who bred like mice and have no choice but to bring their children to the nice, free gardens to play.
 We’re here instead of where I would much rather be: sitting in the back yard drinking alone, with my favourite people.
 Ah, the sound of songbirds and the smell of flowers filling the air would be wonderful if only the unpredictable throngs of humanity were not here to taint it.

 It’s the morning at a cottage getaway.
 We’re sipping lattes after a horrendously fattening, artery-clogging, bacon-grease filled, kidney-shriveling breakfast, sharing the Sunday New York Times.
 Periodically one of us, usually me, breaks the delectable silence to offer a mild rant about the infuriatingly corrupt, malevolent, American citizen-loathing, Corporate executive-blowing right-wing American politicians.

-Out of the blue, instead of savouring these serene, emotionally uncontroversial moments of bliss for what they are, for no good reason the four words are unleashed, grazing insensitively at the tender underside of unsuspecting testicles.
+Out of the blue, instead of savouring these serene, emotionally uncontroversial moments of bliss, for no good reason the baleful words are unleashed.
+They graze insensitively at the tender underside of unsuspecting testicles.
 They will never again be so foolish as to feel secure in their decision to fully descend from inside the protective shroud of my lower abdomen.